 Swayam features a passive stabilization system which employs a pair of hysteresis rods and a magnet to stabilize the satellite thus eliminating the need to use bulky and power hungry magnetorquers.
 This Passive Attitude Control System of SWAYAM is the first of its kind in India.
 The satellite houses a payload capable of half duplex communication over the HAM frequency band which enables it to receive, store and transmit messages from one corner of the globe to the other.
 The team has also established a functional Ground Station and tracked many amateur radio satellites.
 The solar cells produce about 2 W of electrical power.

 The satellite planned to orbit the Earth at a height of 500-800 km.
-The flight model has been delivered to ISRO awaiting a launch opportunity.
+The flight model was launched in 2016.

 |Type / Application:||Technology|